 RECIPE: Sweet Potato Dog Biscuits

-When peeled, watermelon is a great low-calorie treat for your dog that also provides hydration during summer months.
-Your dog should never consume the rind or seeds of the watermelon, because they can be dangerous to your dog’s health.
+When peeled, watermelon is a great low-calorie treat for your dog that also provides hydration during the summer months.
+Your dog should never consume the rind or seeds of the watermelon because they can be dangerous to your dog’s health.
 You should also keep in mind that due to its water content, watermelon will increase your dog’s frequency of urination.

-Watermelon is one of the best human foods for dogs because of its increased antioxidant levels, and it improves the immune system functioning, improves circulation, betters heart health, increases hydration, improves digestion, gives a healthier skin and coat, reduces of the risk of cancer, and reduces high blood pressure.
+Watermelon is one of the best human foods for dogs because of its increased antioxidant levels, and it improves the immune system functioning, improves circulation, betters heart health, increases hydration, improves digestion, gives healthier skin and coat, reduces the risk of cancer, and reduces high blood pressure.

-The more you know: 92% of the watermelon is water which is what makes it such a refreshing summer treat for you and your dog, especially when your pet refuses to drink plenty of liquids during hot days.
+The more you know: 92% of the watermelon is water, which is what makes it such a refreshing summer treat for you and your dog, especially when your pet refuses to drink plenty of liquids during hot days.

 Some of the benefits of giving your dog fresh strawberries include improved immune system functioning, better eye health, reduced inflammation throughout the body, protection against cancer, improved cognitive function, reduced risk of arthritis, maintenance of normal blood pressure, and a healthier nervous system.

 The more you know: The high levels of nitrate in strawberries make them a great pre-exercise snack because they increase blood flow and oxygen delivery to your dog’s muscles, just as they do for humans.